 Surgery is usually performed as soon as possible on children with symptoms.
 The goal of surgery is to split the vascular ring and relieve pressure on the surrounding structures.
 The procedure is usually done through a small surgical cut in the left side of the chest between the ribs.

 Changing the child's diet may help relieve the digestive symptoms of vascular ring.
-The provider will prescribe medications (such as antibiotics) to treat any respiratory tract infections, if they occur.
+The provider will prescribe medicines (such as antibiotics) to treat any respiratory tract infections, if they occur.

 How well the infant does depends on how much pressure the vascular ring is putting on the esophagus and trachea and how quickly the infant is diagnosed and treated.